 2. Responsibilities

-2.1 The COO oversees the administration of the policy, and sets the strategic direction of RECO’s purchasing policy, in consultation with SMG and the Director, Finance & Accounting
+2.1.
+The CFO oversees the administration of the policy, and sets the strategic direction of RECO’s purchasing policy, in consultation with ELT and the Director, Finance & Accounting

-2.2 The Director, Finance & Accounting is responsible for the administration of the Policy, and shall provide to the COO such reports in that respect, as the COO may require from time to time.
+2.2.
+The Director, Finance & Accounting is responsible for the administration of the Policy, and shall provide to the CFO such reports in that respect, as the CFO may require from time to time.

-2.3 Any deviations from the policy are to be documented and approved by the COO and by the CEO with copies of the approval to the accounting department.
+2.3.
+Any deviations from the policy are to be documented and approved by the CFO and by the CEO with copies of the approval to the accounting department.

 3. Scope